Valerie Harper Dead at 80

 Harper also returned to the stage in 2005 as Israeli Prime Minister Golda Meir in the one-woman drama Golda's Balcony and she played Tallulah Bankhead in Looped, which premiered at the Pasadena Playhouse in 2008 before having a brief Broadway run.

-Harper is survived by her second husband, Tony Cacciotti, and their daughter.
+Harper is survived by her second husband and their daughter.